mckay-alex/LRUCache/README.md

 The LRU Cache is a data structure that:
 - Stores fixed number of key-value pairs
-- Removes *least recently used* item when capacity exceeded
+- Removes least recently used item when capacity exceeded
-- Quick access and updates
+- Allows quick access and updates

 This implementation combines:
 - Hash Map (unordered_map) O(1) lookup